 RSA SecurID Access synchronizes a limited subset of user attributes from your directory server to identity sources and uses these attributes for different purposes, depending on which product components are included in your deployment.

 |Deployment Components||Synchronized Attributes and Usage|

-RSA SecurID Access synchronizes the same attributes as it does in an SSO Agent deployment to obtain attributes for authentication and device registration.
+RSA SecurID Access synchronizes the same attributes as it does in an SSO Agent deployment to obtain attributes for authentication and authenticator registration.

 In addition, you must configure a separate list of attributes to identify the target user population in access policies (not required if you use the policy All Authenticated Users).
 You select these attributes when you add an identity source, in the Policies column on the User Attributes page.
 Synchronization makes the selected user attributes available to access policies during authentication.
 If synchronization is disabled and access policies require LDAP attributes to select the target population, users cannot successfully authenticate.
 Without synchronization, only policies that allow all authenticated users allow successful authentication.

 For more information on making identity source attributes available to access policies, see Access Policies.